Welcome New and Returning Nursing Students

 My Script Calculator-easily calculates equations for you!

-Microsoft PowerPoint for iPad create and present on your iPad
+Microsoft PowerPoint for iPad-create and present on the iPad

-Microsoft Word for iPad create and work on your iPad
+Microsoft Word for iPad-create and work on the iPad

 Send me your recommendations @ firstname.lastname@example.org!

 ExamSoft is a computer-based testing platform.
 All exams are administered via the ExamSoft testing app, Examplify.
 Students are required to download, access, complete, and upload all exams using Examplify on either an iPad (levels 1-4) or a Mac or WIN PC (pre nursing only).

 At the beginning of each semester students will receive a notification via NMSU email reminding students to activate their ExamSoft account for the semester.
 Please complete this step as soon as possible.
 ExamSoft user fees is covered by the School of Nursing.

 -ALL FALL 2020 USERS WILL BE ACTIVATED BY NO LATER THAN AUGUST 13th, 2020-

 - Hardware Recommendations = iPad 5+, iPad Air+, iPad Mini+ and iPad Pro